Summary of Chapter Two The Soothing Quality of Potions

 Being an advocate of a practical rather than theoretical approach, he surprised the waiting seventh graders with the announcement that they were going to have a duelling session and that they were to pack their things and follow him into the Ballroom.
 The classroom gave them little room for the kind of exercise he had in mind.

 Most of the students were thrilled at the idea, but there were a few faces that showed concern, among them that of a special Gryffindor.
 He was fully aware of the fact that duelling was a touchy subject for students who had, a couple of months ago, fought for their lives.
 But in the long run, it wouldn't do to pamper them like Lupin did, who as Severus suspected had a bit of a problem with duelling himself.
 A wizard needed to be capable of defending himself, and a suffered trauma wouldn't go away if they simply did not raise their wands against a person ever again.
-In his opinion, you had to face your fears to overcome them.
+In his opinion, you had to face your inner demons to slay them.
 He just had to make sure to take it slowly.

 On their way to the Ballroom he pondered the daring idea of taking a leaf out of Lupin's book and actually letting them try something humorous first... see who came up with the most ridiculous and funniest hexes, like the legendary Bat-Bogey hex Miss Weasley so frequently used.
 Or maybe he could demonstrate an offensive transfiguration hex and turn Longbottom's hair into a vulture hat...